Synthrotek/ADSR/README.md

 # ADSR

+##Important Information

+The ADSR is Open Hardware, all hardware and software design in that project is Creative Commons licensed by Steve Harmon: CC-BY-SA: Attribution / ShareAlike.

+##Information for re-use, adaptations or derivative works

+Synthrotek is trademarked, and should not be used on any of works you create from these files.

+We ask that if you want to re-use all or part of the files provided on github that you change the name of the product to something else

+##About the ADSR

 The Synthrotek ADSR is a small and simple envelope generator with some very useful features.
 CV is additive for overall length of ADR stages in ADSR mode and add even more length to just the Release stage by adding CV into the Release jack.
 AR mode allows for snappy to long dynamic rhythm lengths.
 Very short minimum lengths, self cycling and a maximum output of 5 volts makes this tiny (4HP) envelope a very feature packed and versatile module.

 Stage Lengths: